 Handmade refers to items created entirely by hand, without the use of machines, resulting in unique pieces that often feature natural variations.
 In contrast, handcrafted involves the use of specialized tools alongside handwork, allowing for greater precision, complexity, and consistency in the final product.

 What Is Handmade?
+The Soul of the Artisan

 Handmade in Furniture and Home Decor

-Why Handmade Often Means One-of-a-Kind?
+Why Handmade Means One-of-a-Kind?

 What Is Handcrafted?
+The Marriage of Engineering and Art

-Handcrafted in Furniture and Home Decor
+Handcrafted in Lighting and Décor

 -